stb5585/Dungeon-Crawl/README.md

 FUTURE DEVELOPMENT:
 - Planned development
     - Make item comparison easier for the shop
-    - Add inspection of item in inventory (print item information)
-    - Add shop_inventory dictionary; lowest level items will be available by default and subsequent items will need to be farmed
     - Add quests to game; add tavern in town for obtaining quests
-    - Add more accessories with various effects; special items for each final class
+    - Add special items for each final class
     - Allow player to switch characters in-game (instead of exiting and re-loading)

 - Possible development
+    - Add shop_inventory dictionary; lowest level items will be available by default and subsequent items will need to be farmed
     - Require rare items for promotion
     - Add a tutorial so players can better understand the gameplay
     - Create battle arena